jamesheald/COIN/README.md

 ### Parallel computing

 The time it takes to execute multiple runs of a simulation in series (using a for loop) can be prohibitively long if the number of runs is large.
-To execute the runs in parallel (e.g., across multiple CPU cores on a computer cluster), specify the maximum number of CPU cores that are available using the maxCores property.
+To execute runs in parallel (e.g., across multiple CPU cores on a computer cluster), specify the maximum number of CPU cores that are available using the maxCores property.
 The default setting of maxCores is 0, which executes runs in series.

 ### Properties